Eighth (and

 Here's what menus don't tell you: flower loses weight.

 Dry, cure, transport, handling — a pound that scales at 453g today might be 447g next week.
-But nearly two eighths.
-That said, that's 6 grams gone.
+Nearly two eighths.
+That's 6 grams gone.
 Poof.

 Smart operators build in shrink (industry term for weight loss).
-On the flip side, 2–3% is standard.
-If you're breaking a pound into 128 eighths at 3.5g each, you need 448g of sellable weight.
+5g each, you need 448g of sellable weight.
+2–3% is standard.
+Plus, if you're breaking a pound into 128 eighths at 3.
 But you only have ~440g after shrink.

 You come up 8 eighths short.